CopernicaMarketingSoftware/Documentation/Publisher/en/additional-options-for-your-export-file.md

-The **File** tab in the export dialog allows you further configure how your data should be exported.
+# Exporting

 The default settings are the most common export settings.

 ### Filename and file type